MyZhenH/MyZhenH/README.md

 ## Hi there 👋

 My name is My Zhen and I am making my journey from preschool teacher to full-stack developer.
 As a student and beginner, I am excited to learn new things and expand my skills.

+## Motto
+🚀_"Everyone makes their own journey, even though the road may not be straight, we are all doing our best.
+Don't forget to look back on what you've accomplished and be proud of it."_

 - 🌱 I’m currently learning React.
 **📚 what I have learned in school**